 - It’s a great vehicle for self-exploration and self-expression when words aren’t sufficient.

-- Coloring inside the lines a picture helps your kid get a sense of structure, and of the need and benefits of having boundaries.
+- Coloring inside the lines of a picture helps your kid get a sense of structure, and of the need and benefits of having boundaries.

 - It requires her to exercise attention to detail and planning, and thus helps develop her executive functions.